• Skip to main content

 • Add the powdered sugar and blend until smooth.

-Look for a crumbly texture that comes together when pressed in your hand.
+Look for a crumbly texture or a powdery texture that comes together when pressed in your hand.

 I have attempted this in a blender, and it doesn’t work as well.